risingwavelabs/risingwave-docs/docs/create-source/create-source-kafka.md

 Regardless of whether the data is persisted in RisingWave, you can create materialized views to perform analysis or data transformations.

+RisingWave supports exactly-once semantics by reading transactional messages only when the associated transaction has been committed.
+This is the set behavior for RisingWave and not configurable.

 ## Syntax

 ```sql